ilvoirr/farmvision/README.md

 ```bash
 git commit -m 'Add your feature description'
 ```
+4. Push to your branch and create a Pull Request

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 4. Push your changes to your fork:
 ```bash
 git push origin feature/your-feature-name